vegas2co/KhallidKonnections/README.md

 # KhallidKonnections
+Automation Portfolio
-Work I randomly upload to Github to show my skills, performances, update to date, etc.
+Where I randomly upload to Github to show my skills, performances, etc.